jakobytes/elias-1848/README.md

 ## Installation and running

-NOTE TO SELF: The "sed" command used in the Makefile is for gnu-sed. *Macs run on BSDLinux* and hence use a different flavour of sed, which is *incompatible* with the commands in the Makefile.
-I ended up running "make" in a VM, but it is possible to switch to using gnu-sed or do some porting.
+NOTE TO SELF: The "sed" command used in the Makefile is for gnu-sed. *Macs run on BSDLinux* and use a different flavour of sed, which is *incompatible* with the script in the Makefile.
+It is possible to switch to using gnu-sed on Mac, but I ended up running it on a Linux-VM for convenience.

 After cloning this repository, initialise the Git submodules for the source data using the command:
 ```
 git submodule update --init --recursive
 ```
-CURRENTLY THE MODIFIED kr01-53.xml MUST BE COPIED MANUALLY TO REPLACE THE VERSION IN data/raw/kr.
+~~ CURRENTLY THE MODIFIED kr01-53.xml MUST BE COPIED MANUALLY TO REPLACE THE VERSION IN data/raw/kr.
 ALSO MANUALLY DELETE kalevipoeg.xml.
-THIS WILL BE AUTOMATED ONCE I'M SURE THAT STUFF WORK AS INTENDED.
+THIS WILL BE AUTOMATED ONCE I'M SURE THAT STUFF WORK AS INTENDED.~~

 Further, install the Python dependencies.
-The preferred way of doing it is through Anaconda - use the environment file `env.yml`.
+The preferred way of doing it is through Anaconda; use the environment file `env.yml`.
 Unless you REALLY wan't to know the underpinnings of installed packages in your OS, just do it.

 The different steps of the pipeline are called using GNU Make.
 The